 Subsection (a) of this section does not apply to a person or entity that transfers the Membership or other right of participation to another person or entity as part of the conveyance of real estate from which the Membership or other right of participation arose.

-The transfer of stock, Membership, or another right of participation under this section does not entitle the transferee to water and/or sewer service unless each condition for water and/or sewer service is met as provided in the Corporation’s published rates, charges, and conditions of service.
-Water and/or sewer service provided by the Corporation as a result of stock, Membership, or other right of participation may be conditioned on ownership of the real estate designated to receive service and from which the Membership or other right of participation arose.
+The transfer of stock, Membership, or another right of participation under this section does not entitle the transferee to water service unless each condition for water service is met as provided in the Corporation’s published rates, charges, and conditions of service.
+Water service provided by the Corporation as a result of stock, Membership, or other right of participation may be conditioned on ownership of the real estate designated to receive service and from which the Membership or other right of participation arose.

-The Corporation may cancel a persons or other entity’s stock, Membership, or other right of participation if the person or other entity fails to meet the conditions for water and/or sewer service prescribed by the Corporation’s published rates, charges, and conditions of service, or fails to comply with any other condition placed on the receipt of water and/or sewer service under the stock, Membership, or other right of participation authorized under Subsection (c) of this section.
+The Corporation may cancel a persons or other entity’s stock, Membership, or other right of participation if the person or other entity fails to meet the conditions for water service prescribed by the Corporation’s published rates, charges, and conditions of service, or fails to comply with any other condition placed on the receipt of water service under the stock, Membership, or other right of participation authorized under Subsection (c) of this section.
 The Corporation may, consistent with the limitations prescribed by Subsection (a)

-of this section and as provided in the Corporation’s tariff, reassign canceled stock, or a cancelled Membership, or other right of participation to any person or entity that has legal title to the real estate from which the canceled Membership or other right of participation arose and for which water and/or sewer service is requested, subject to compliance with the conditions for water and/or sewer service prescribed by the Corporation’s published rates, charges, and conditions of service.
+of this section and as provided in the Corporation’s tariff, reassign canceled stock, or a cancelled Membership, or other right of participation to any person or entity that has legal title to the real estate from which the canceled Membership or other right of participation arose and for which water service is requested, subject to compliance with the conditions for water service prescribed by the Corporation’s published rates, charges, and conditions of service.

 Section 2.
 Notwithstanding anything to the contrary here-in-above provided, the consideration for the transfer of any Membership in the Corporation from the original Members, their transferees, pledges, administrators or executors, or other persons, shall never exceed the amount of the original costs of such Membership.
 No gain or profit shall ever be realized from the sale or transfer of a Membership.